 “I identified opportunities for Malta-based product designers and manufacturing companies to collaborate and compete with foreign brands and suppliers, and this is where my relationship with SAW began,” explains Jennifer.
 In 2014, her collaboration with the bespoke joinery company SAW — which is also the parent company behind DARI — began with Jennifer taking on the role of Design Consultant and Interior Architect.

-Together, they created DARI in 2019.
-The team collaborated with Malta-based products designers to create furniture designs that could be manufactured through the new, fully-automated production system within the SAW factory.
+In 2019, they worked together on the initial phase of developing DARI, a retail-focused brand for SAW, which ultimately launched in 2021.
+The team collaborated with Malta-based product designers to create furniture designs that could be manufactured through the new, fully-automated production system within the SAW factory.